stonepros/stone/doc/rados/operations/pg-states.rst

  Placement Group States
 ========================

-When checking a cluster's status (e.g., running ``ceph -w`` or ``ceph -s``), Ceph will report on the status of the placement groups.
+When checking a cluster's status (e.g., running ``stone -w`` or ``stone -s``), Stone will report on the status of the placement groups.
 A placement group has one or more states.
 The optimum state for placement groups in the placement group map is ``active + clean``.

 *creating*
-  Ceph is still creating the placement group.
+  Stone is still creating the placement group.

 *activating*
   The placement group is peered but not yet active.

 *active*
-  Ceph will process requests to the placement group.
+  Stone will process requests to the placement group.

 *clean*
-  Ceph replicated all objects in the placement group the correct number of times.
+  Stone replicated all objects in the placement group the correct number of times.

 *down*
   A replica with necessary data is down, so the placement group is offline.